jessekhaira/Pokemon-Superhero-MachineLearning-App/readme.md

 - React and Sass for the frontend
 - Express for the backend
 - Flask to serve as an API wrapper for the deep learning models
-- Keras in Python to actually build and train the deep learning models
+- Keras in Python for building, training and validating the deep learning models
-- Beautiful Soup + Selenium in Python for scraping the data used to train the models
+- Beautiful Soup + Selenium in Python for data scraping
-- Heroku was used to deploy the API Flask server and the Express web server
+- Heroku for deploying the Flask server and the Express server

 So whenever a user sends an HTTP request for a prediction, that request goes to the express backend first, where it flows through a stack of middleware functions and if the request is valid, a request is dispatched to the flask api, where it is routed to the appropriate deep learning model.
 The output from the deep learning models is then returned from the API's and templated on the React frontend.